obsidian-community/obsidian-hub/01 - Community/Obsidian Roundup/2022-05-21 Database Discussions & Improved Search Options.md

 published: 2022-05-21T12:30:00
 publish: true
 ---
-# Highlights

----
-# 🌠 Database Discussions & Improved Search Options
+# 2022-05-21: Database Discussions & Improved Search Options
+Leverage markdown's semantic line break features with help from a new plugin, or check out the new guide for using Zotero6 with Obsidian.

 ## Obsidian Updates

 As of [Insider v.0.14.11](https://forum.obsidian.md/t/obsidian-release-v0-14-11-insider-build/37580).